Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 ## Organisation

-> A man provided with paper, pencil, and rubber, and subject to strict **discipline**, is in effect a universal machine.\
+> <mark>A man provided with paper, pencil, and rubber, and subject to strict **discipline**, is in effect a universal machine.</mark>\
 _Allan Turing_ (1948)

+> <mark>When I read commentary about suggestions for where C should go, I often think back and give thanks that it wasn`t developed under the advice of a worldwide crowd.</mark>\
+_Dennis Ritchie_

 > One of my guiding principles is **don’t do anything that other people are doing.
 Always do something a little different if you can.** The concept is that if you do it a little differently there is a greater potential for reward than if you the same thing that other people are doing.
 I think that this kind of goal for one’s work, having obviously the maximum risk, would have the maximum reward no matter what the field may be.\
 _Seymour Cray_